 - Preheat the oven to 350F or 180C.

-- Make the caramel: In a small pot, combine the sugar and water, put over medium heat, and let boil.
-It is a good idea to moisten the pot walls so that they do not become sugary afterward.
-Let boil, reduce the heat, and keep boiling gently until medium pale caramel forms (tea-colored).
+- Make the caramel: In a small pot, combine the sugar and water, put over medium heat, and boil.
+Moistening the pot walls so they do not become sugary afterward is a good idea.
+Let boil, reduce the heat, and keep boiling until medium pale caramel forms (tea-colored).
 Please do not neglect the pot because it burns very fast.
 Do not stir.

 - Cover the baking dish (8″ x 8″) with the hot caramel.
 Turn the mold carefully so that the caramel covers the walls.
 The mold is going to get hot; be careful.
 The caramel will solidify.
 It is normal.

-- Mix the condensed milk or sugar, milk, vanilla, and eggs in the blender or a big bowl.
+- Mix the condensed milk or sugar, milk, vanilla, and eggs in a blender or a big bowl.
 Pour over the caramelized baking dish.

 - Bake until firm and brown, 50-60 minutes.
 I will rise in the oven and then collapse.
 It’s normal.